Eddy09246/Simple-Programming-Languages/README.md

 -  The analysis identifies which programming language has the highest total number of posts across the entire dataset.
 -  The visualization allows for clear comparison of the popularity trends of different languages over time.
 -  Smoothing the time series data reveals long-term trends in language usage.

+## Popularity of Python

+While the provided data spans several years, the visualization strongly suggests Python's rise in popularity around 2019 and beyond.
+Although the dataset itself doesn't pinpoint a definitive moment, the project's visualization tools allow for an in-depth analysis and easy confirmation of this pattern within the data.
+The rolling mean visualization especially helps to smooth out short-term noise and more clearly reveals long-term upward trends.
+The provided visualization tools can be readily applied to other languages, making it easy to compare their relative popularity with that of Python.

 ## Tools & Libraries